Musical Theory and Skills 2

 SPITZER, John & ZASLAW, Neal, The Birth of the Orchestra, Oxford, Oxford University Press, 2004.

 Partituras corais e orquestrais (excertos) de várias épocas e géneros.

-The classes consist of 1. theoretical component, providing explanation by the lecturer of the elements that make up the content of the course, and 2. practical component, including a) auditory, b) written, c) sung and d) piano exercises.
+he classes consist of 1. theoretical component, providing explanation by the lecturer of the elements that make up the content of the course, and 2. practical component.
 Lessons are both theoretical and practical, 20% being theoretical and 80% practical.
-Main practice methods: reading of simple and transpositional vocal and instrumental parts, including ancient keys; rhythmic reading at one or several levels; reduction of scores with variable textures to their basic elements, both in written form and on the piano; transcription of chamber ensemble and choral writing to the piano; instrumentation of piano excerpts; analysis of various elements of the score.
+Main practice methods: a) reading, singing and playing of simple and transpositional vocal and instrumental parts, including ancient keys; rhythmic reading at one or several levels; b) reduction of scores with variable textures to their basic elements, both in written form and on the piano; c) transcription of chamber ensemble and choral writing to the piano; d) instrumentation of piano excerpts; analysis of various elements of the score.